- THIS ELEMENT IS EMPTY

 12 weeks

 This module allows students to complete an independent piece of research that is allied to their programme pathway, employment aspirations and specific academic interests.
 The final year allows choice from a range of specialised topics that are informed and inspired by the research being carried out in the School of Biological Sciences.
 This module will provide an understanding of how to conduct an independent, hypothesis driven research project.
-It allows the student to: find, evaluate and synthesise information from a variety of sources; apply their skills of critical analysis to a ‘real world’ research and apply awareness of ethics/legal/policy aspects in context in the field of Biological Science.
+It allows the student to: find, evaluate and synthesise information from a variety of sources; apply their skills of critical analysis to a ‘real world’ research and apply awareness of ethics/research integrity/EDI/legal/policy and financial literacy aspects in context in the field of Biological Science.
 This module must be passed in order for students to be awarded a BSc Honours Degree.

 On successful completion of this module students will be able to: